-Be located in or provide services to residents of the Two Harbors Area Fund’s service area, defined as the boundaries of the Lake Superior School District.
-If more information or clarification is needed on the service area, applicants are encouraged to contact the Two Harbors Area Fund.
+Provide services to residents of the Two Harbors Area Fund’s service area, defined as the boundaries of the Lake Superior School District.

 The Labouty Family Fund supports charitable projects that strengthen the local economy while creating meaningful public benefit.
 From helping small businesses access expert support to improving public spaces or expanding housing options for those in need, funded projects aim to make our community more vibrant, inclusive, and resilient.
 Priority is given to efforts that reduce barriers, promote opportunity, or lessen the burdens on public systems.
 While long-term funding isn’t available, multi-year support may be considered to help launch or stabilize new initiatives with lasting impact.